seanox/pdf-service/manual/Introduction.md

 For each key and placeholder an exists-placeholder is provided.
 This can be used in the markup and in combination with CSS to output/display markup depending on the existence of values in meta-data.
+The Exists placeholder contains the value `exists` if the value is not `null`, not empty and not blank.

 ```html
 <html>